Guitar Pick Thickness: A Thorough Guide To Select The Best

 One of the main queries that beginners always ask us is this: why use a pick?
 After all, a lot of professional musicians can be seen playing their guitars with no help from picks.
 And honestly, there’s nothing wrong with that.

-1. Picks help produce louder sounds.
+- Picks help produce louder sounds.
 First of all, picks allow you to exert more effort into playing – and when you play harder, the sound that your guitar produces is usually louder.
 Unlike if you’re strumming with your fingers, strumming strings hard can be painful.
 Thus, it’s best to use a pick if you want your guitar to sound louder without any feeling or pain on the finger.

-2. Picks help you play faster.
+- Picks help you play faster.
 Similarly, using a plectrum to play will allow you to play quicker.
 You don’t have to worry about blisters in your fingers if you’re playing with a pick since the impact does not go directly to your fingers.

-3. Picks allow you to create more defined tones.
+- Picks allow you to create more defined tones.
 And eventually, picks are known for producing fuller tones.
 Depending on the thickness of the pick, you can create the ideal tone you want your guitar to produce.
 We’ll discuss more on this shortly.

 From all these, it’s easy to see why using a pick is better for beginners.
-Doing so will help you develop more authority over your wrists while you’re still at the early stages of your training.
+Doing so will help you develop more authority over your wrists while you’re still in the early stages of your training.

 Guitar Pick Dimensions And Measurements

-Ultimate Guitar Pick Thickness Guide
+Guitar Pick Thickness

 According to thickness, guitar picks are classified into five as stated below:

-2. Thin or Light: Thin or light picks are those that fall between 0.45 to 0.69 millimeters thick.
+2. Thin or Light: Thin or light picks are those that fall between 0.45 to 0.69 mm thick.
 They are slightly stiffer than extra-thin picks, but they similarly make light tones.
-The main difference is that thin picks have a little more bass and midrange compared to additional thin ones.

-3. Medium: Medium guitar picks, on the other hand, are those ranging between 0.70 and 0.84 millimeters thick.
+3. Medium: Medium guitar picks, on the other hand, are those ranging between 0.70 and 0.84 mm thick.
 Because of their stiffer build, you can exert more power when playing, and this allows you to create rhythm more accurately.
-For this reason, medium picks are the top choice for rhythm guitarists.

 4. Thick or Heavy: Taking it up a notch are thick or heavy picks.
-These picks fall between 0.85 and 1.2 millimeters thick.
+These picks fall between 0.85 and 1.2 mm thick.
 Because of their stiffness, these picks are more pleasant and easier to play – even at a speedy pace to do fast alternate picking.
-They are also known for producing loud sounds that have a lot of bass tones.
-For this reason, thick picks are the favorite choice of musicians with more aggressive playing styles.

-5. Extra Thick or Extra Heavy: Finally, these type of picks are those that are thicker than 1.21 millimeters.
+5. Extra Thick or Extra Heavy: Finally, these types of picks are those that are thicker than 1.20 mm.
 Like the heavy ones, these are known for producing booming bass sounds even if played on an acoustic guitar.
-Similarly, these extra heavy guitar picks are also pleasant and easy to play fast notes with.

 Guitar Pick Thickness Chart

-Extra Thin/Light (Ex Lite)Less than 0.45Less than 0.018
+Extra Thin/Light (Ex Lite) | Less than 0.45 | Less than 0.018 |

-Thin or Light (T/L)0.45 to 0.690.018 to 0.027
+Thin or Light (T/L) | 0.45 to 0.69 | 0.018 to 0.027 |

-Thick or Heavy (H)0.85 to 1.200.033 to 0.047
+Thick or Heavy (H) | 0.85 to 1.20 | 0.033 to 0.047 |

-Extra Thick/Heavy (XH)More than 1.20More than 0.047
+Extra Thick/Heavy (XH) | More than 1.20 | More than 0.047 |

 Guitar Pick Sizes